chipturner/pxhist/README.md

 ## TODO

 ### Usability / UX
-- P0: fix hostname issue when hostnames change (one-time decided hostname?  rename db?)
+- P0: output commands "around" a timestamp (before, after, bracketing), like grep -C; bracket by time and number of commands, but be session aware
 - P1: expose column names as a `show` option to control output fields and order
 - P1: better command line help
-- P1: output commands "around" a timestamp (before, after, bracketing), like grep -C
 - P2: special handling of ctrl-z when displaying shell history... annoying, need signal number, find a crate?
 - P3: optional pretty ncurses-style interface?